slatedocs/slate/source/index.html.md

 # Lightning API v0 Documentation

+## Background Resources
-Thank you and welcome to SuredBits' API documentation.
+Thank you and welcome to SuredBits' Lightning App API documentation.
 This API allows you to query our NFL data, including teams, players, games, scores, and statistics.

+We are currently focused primarily on developers already familiar with Bitcoin and know Lightning or are interested in building apps using the Lightning protocol.
+However, if you are just starting out in cryptocurrency development, we have included some helpful links below.

 <aside class="success">IMPORTANT: Suredbits is a Lightning Application built on the Bitcoin protocol.
 This initial release is only on testnet. </aside>

-Not familiar with Bitcoin or Lightning but want to learn?
-Here are some useful resources to help you get up and running with both.
+Here are some useful resources to help you learn and get started with Bicoin and Lightning Network.
 Read and watch and come back when you're ready.

 1. <a href="https://bitcoin.org/en/download">Download Bitcoin Core</a>
 2. <a href="https://lbtc.io/">Lightning Bitcoin, Downloads and Wallets</a>